Most of the yarn ball winders you find are hand-operated, and they do a good job if you have the time. But what happens if you don’t?

 Standard Electronic Maple Yarn Ball Winder

-This version by Fiber Arts Supply Co is a simple plug & play operation and runs off of 100-240v wall power.
+This is a simple plug & play operation and runs off of 100-240v wall power.
 This winder can handle most commercially available skeins.

-Speed is adjustable, direction is not.
+Speed is adjustable.
+The direction is not.
 The small brushed DC motor we selected performs very well.

-If you’ve done any kind of searching you would have come across a model made by Boye – The Simplicity Boye Electric Yarn Winder.
-Boye is a well known knitting and crochet tools and notions company.
+If you’ve done any searching, you would’ve come across a model made by Boye – The Simplicity Boye Electric Yarn Winder.
+Boye is a well-known knitting and crochet tools and notions company.

-Buying a new one of these models is highly unlikely as it doesn’t seem to be readily available.
-You’re more likely to find a second hand model.
-To be honest I don’t think you should bother.
+Buying a new one of these models is highly unlikely as it doesn’t seem readily available.
+You’re more likely to find a second-hand model.
+However, I don’t think you should bother.

 Although it sped up the process of winding yarn by hand, it needed to be constantly monitored.
-Many customers found the motor wasn’t powerful enough and sometimes stopped working all together.Click to Learn More from Amazon
+Many customers found the motor wasn’t powerful enough and sometimes stopped working altogether.Click to Learn More from Amazon

 Weaver Electric Yarn Winder

-This automatic yarn winder has a number of speeds, normal, fast and jogging.
-The last one allows you to press the button and the machine will spin for however long you hold it down.
+This automatic yarn winder has several speeds, normal, fast, and jogging.
+The last one allows you to press the button, and the machine will spin for however long you hold it down.

 The moment you take your finger off the button, it automatically stops.
 It also has an electronic rotation counter.

-I’ve read the reviews and they are very poor.
+I’ve read the reviews, and they’re poor.
 Most people felt this product was not worth the money as it didn’t work as they expected.